 We appreciate the effort and dedication the many faculty, students and staff took to participate in this process.

 Have a wonderful summer.
 We are diligently working to ensure that the original goal of providing the best LMS for CU Boulder’s teaching, learning, and administrative needs is realized.
-If you have any comments and questions, visit the Learning Management System Evaluation and Selection Initiative website.
+If you have any comments and questions, use the Contact Us form.

 Vice Provost and Associate Vice Chancellor for Undergraduate Education